thatdevsherry/thatdevsherry/README.md

 ## Summary

 Software engineer with 7 years of experience across various stacks.
-I enjoy working on backend technologies.
+I enjoy working on back-end technologies and tinkering in automotive.

 **[Open to work]**